 Wrapping Alignment (

-) - Only displayed if Layout Wrapping is enabled.Stretch
+align-content) - Only visible when Layout Wrapping is enabled.Stretch

 New Order Option Group

-Flexbox Rows will utilize a new column framework with a class-based system for column widths.
-This new grid system uses calc()
+Flexbox Rows use a new column framework with class-based column widths.
+This system uses calc() with CSS variables for gutter width, making column sizes automatically adjust based on user-defined gutters and any CSS unit.

 Alignment Differences: Block vs. Flex Containers

-Block Containers: Child items in block-based containers receive margin definitions for alignment (e.g., margin-left: auto
+Block Containers: Items in Block containers use margin for alignment (for example, margin-left: auto to center an item).

-Layout Switching Alignment: If an element's alignment is defined and its parent's layout type is switched between Block and Flex, the left, center, and right alignments will remap to their respective CSS definitions.
-The "stretch" alignment will be removed when switching to a block container, as it's not supported.
+Layout Switching Alignment: When switching a parent container between Block and Flex, existing left, center, and right alignments automatically map to their matching CSS rules.
+The Stretch alignment is removed when switching to Block since it isn’t supported.

 Column Spacing & Sizing

-Columns in both Block and Flex rows will now support margin in the Spacing Option Group and the standard Sizing Option Group.
+Columns in both Block and Flex rows now support Margin in the Spacing option group and standard Sizing controls.

-Columns with Flex layout set have a Column Class option to define column width using flex column classes.
-You can find the new Column Class options in the Column's Design Tab → Sizing → Column Class.
+Columns using the Flex layout include a Column Class option that defines column width using Flex classes.
+You’ll find this under Design → Sizing → Column Class.

 Adding and Managing Columns in Flex Rows

-Adding and removing columns in Flex rows works differently than in Block rows.
+Adding or removing columns in Flex Rows works differently from Block Rows.

 Adding Columns

-Using the + Add New Column button in the Row's settings modal adds an empty Column with the same width class as the last column.
+Clicking + Add New Column in the row settings adds an empty column with the same width class as the last column.

 Removing Columns